UnitTestBot/jacodb/api.md

 #### `index(node)`

-Called for each ClassNode processed by `jcdb`. **Bytecode locations are processed in parallel.
+Called for each ClassNode processed by `JacoDB`. **Bytecode locations are processed in parallel.
 There is no strict order of processing locations.**

 | property | type        | description                             |
 |----------|-------------|-----------------------------------------|